-And for that launch’s success, it’s crucial to set goals, plan future steps, and obtain a competitive advantage.
-Traditionally, marketing plans layout these steps, but we need to dig a little deeper.
+In order to make the launch a success, it’s crucial that you set clear goals, plan future steps, and earn a competitive advantage.
+Traditional marketing plans lay out these steps, but to really move the needle, you’ll need to dig a little deeper.

 What is a Go-to-Market Strategy?